Code of Conduct Overview

 The board of directors can choose to do a very formal code of conduct written as a resolution, a list of expectations or a list of fiduciary duties.
 The list can be general in wording or very specific.
 The code can be adopted by the board as a whole or by each member and should be signed and dated.
 The board cannot require directors to sign a code of conduct unless the association’s documents (CCRs, bylaws or articles) require a code of conduct to be signed.

-The code of conduct cannot violate the association’s would be wise to draft the code and have it reviewed by a community association attorney.
+The code of conduct cannot violate the association’s governing documents so it would be wise to draft the code and have it reviewed by a community association attorney.

 The board of directors may also consider creating a code of conduct for board meetings to include what is expected of members in a board meeting such as, the length of time given to members to address the board, only allowing one speaker at a time, no abusive language, no personal attacks, no yelling, etc. The code should be in writing and handed to everyone at each board meeting.
 By doing this it sets a standard by which the meeting will be conducted.
 If proper decorum cannot be followed then the meeting should be adjourned and reconvened at a later date.